When is a polarised abelian variety determined by its $\boldsymbol{p}$-divisible group?

 \begin{corollary} Let $R$ be a maximal order in the definite quaternion $\Q$-algebra $B_{p,\infty}$.
 Let ${\rm Sp}^{\rm pol}$ be the category of fractionally polarised superspecial abelian varieties over an algebraically closed field $k$ of characteristic $p$.
 Then there is an equivalence of categories between ${\rm Sp}^{\rm pol}$ and $\LatR^{\rm H}$.
 Moreover, for any object $(X,\lambda)$ in ${\rm Sp}^{\rm pol}$, the automorphism group $\Aut(X,\lambda)$ can be computed as in Equation~\eqref{eq:AutXl}. \end{corollary}

 \begin{proof} Choose an elliptic curve $E$ over $\F_{p^2}$ with Frobenius endomorphism $\pi=-p$ and endomorphism ring $\End(E)\simeq R$.
-Then the category $\calA_{E}$ is the same as that of superspecial abelian varieties over $\F_{p^2}$ with Frobenius endomorphism $-p$, because every supersingular abelian variety with Frobenius endomorphism $-p$ is superspecial.
+Then the category $\calA_{E}$ is the same as that of superspecial abelian varieties over $\F_{p^2}$ with Frobenius endomorphism $-p$, because every supersingular abelian variety $X/\F_{p^2}$ with Frobenius endomorphism $-p$ is superspecial.
+To see this, we use contravariant \dieu theory.
+Indeed, let $M$ be the (contravariant) \dieu module of $X$; then we have $\sfF^2 M=pM$, which implies that $\sfF M=\sfV M$ and that $a(M)=g$, and hence that $M$ is superspecial.
 The functor sending each object $X$ in $\calA_E$ to $X\otimes_{\F_{p^2}} k$ induces an equivalence of categories between $\calA_E$ and the category of superspecial abelian varieties over $k$ (cf.~\cite[Proposition 5.1]{yu:iumj18}).
 Thus, it induces an equivalence of categories between $\calA_E^{\rm pol}$ and $\Sp^{\rm pol}$.
 By Corollary~\ref{cor:JKPRST}, there is an equivalence of categories between $\Sp^{\rm pol}$ and $\LatR^{\mathrm{H}}$.
 The last statement of the corollary follows from Corollary~\ref{cor:Aut}. \end{proof}